ClassicOldSong/Apollo/README.md

 The Moonlight repo had stayed silent for 5 months, with nobody actually responding to issues, and people are getting totally no help besides the limited FAQ in their Discord server.
 I tried to answer issues and questions, solve problems within my ablilty but I got kicked out just for helping others.
 The funniest thing is, the repo starts updating after they got me banned!

 **PRs for feature improvements are welcomed here unlike the main repo, your ideas are more likely to be appreciated and your efforts are actually being respected.
 We welcome people who can and willing to share their efforts, helping yourselves and other people in need.**

+**Update**: They have contacted me and apologized for this incident, but the fact it **happened** still motivated me to start my own fork.

 ## License